 Statistical Interim analyses

 One formal statistical interim analysis is planned to monitor adverse events outcomes and safety outcomes.
-This interim analysis is planned to take place in January 2022 and will be presented to the DSMB members.
+This interim analysis is planned to take place in January 2022 and will be presented to the DSMC members.
 Every outcome in table 3 and table 5 will be reported by hospital and by month.
 Table 6 will also be included.

 Section 4: Statistical Principles